The NSW Battery PRDS Incentive is Now Available Book Now

 Like anything that is well-maintained, solar panels run optimally when they’re looked after.

-In general, it is good to clean your panels at least every 6-months.
+In general, it is good to clean and check your panels every 6 months to a year.

-When looking to clean your solar panels, you can either hire a professional cleaner who clean solar panels thoroughly or have a go at it yourself.
-If you’re wanting to have a go at cleaning the solar panels yourself, here are things to consider.
+When looking to clean your solar panels, you can either hire a professional solar cleaner who clean panels thoroughly or have a go at it yourself.
+Alternately, if you’re wanting to have a go at cleaning the solar panels yourself, here are things to consider.

 Cleaning panels yourself can be dangerous and cause injury.
 We recommend hiring a professional.